Webhikers-Docs/welcome/README.md

 We will take care of the `design` and the `backend`, so you only need to bother with the frontend.

-It means that you will receive an `adobe XD design` to convert it into `Vue.js` code for the frontend and the required information to fetch data from the server into your `frontend application`.
+It means that you will receive an `adobe XD design` to convert it into `Vue.js` code for the frontend.
+Also, you will receive the required information to fetch data from the server into your `frontend application`.

 Along the way, there's a few things you need to know and that you have to take care of: